Yaroslavl Uprising: Destruction of the museum's historical heritage of Russia

 In the summer of 1918, the collections of the Petrograd Artillery Historical Museum, the largest museum of the Russian army, were kept in Yaroslavl, which contained military and artistic values associated with the history of all branches of the ground forces of Russia.
 The Provisional Government ordered the evacuation of the Artillery Historical Museum.
 It is believed that one of the reasons for the evacuation was the bronze from which the old weapons were made – a strategic metal that Germany was in dire need of.
 Yaroslavl was chosen as the temporary location of the museum.
 On September 25, 1917, three barges, loaded with the most valuable weapons, other exhibits and archives, sailed from Petrograd, accompanied by Ensign Kuryshev and three gunners of the 1st Heavy Artillery Brigade, who selflessly tried to save funds from all military and revolutionary cataclysms.
 In July 1918, the area of the Spassky Monastery, where the museum property was kept, became a battlefield, in the resulting fire, 55 boxes with banners and weapons were completely burned: a total of about 2,000 banners (including valuable, strelets), all trophies collected during the First World War war, 300 copies of old firearms and edged weapons.
 54 valuable guns were damaged on the barges, the archive of the 2nd half of the 18th century and partially – of the 1st half of the 19th century died in the water.

 During the days of the uprising, as a result of a fire in the printing house, the manuscript of the last book of a prominent Russian sociologist and jurist, academician Bogdan Kistyakovsky, "Law and Science of Law", was irretrievably lost.
 In Yaroslavl, many materials from the scientific expedition of Boris Vilkitsky of 1911–1916, which studied the possibility of laying the route of the Northern Sea Route off the coast of Taimyr, also perished (the expedition discovered the Vilkitsky Strait, the Land of Emperor Nicholas II (renamed into the Northern Land), the Island of Tsarevich Alexey (Maly Taimyr Island), Andrey Vilkitsky Island and others).
-The surviving maps and directions of the Vilkitsky expedition were used by subsequent expeditions of polar explorers in the thirties of the 20th century.
+The surviving maps and directions of the Vilkitsky expedition were used by subsequent expeditions of polar explorers in the 1930s.

 The fire destroyed materials about the treatment of Alexander Pushkin after being wounded in a duel with Dantes, kept in the Zhuravsky family, descendants of Vladimir Dal, in whose arms the poet died.